 AVFoundation is an advanced Cocoa framework.
 To use it effectively, you must have:

 A solid understanding of fundamental Cocoa development tools and techniques

 There are several AVFoundation examples including two that are key to understanding and implementation Camera capture functionality:

-AVCam for iOS is the canonical sample code for implementing any program that uses the camera functionality.
+AVCam-iOS: Using AVFoundation to Capture Images and Movies is the canonical sample code for implementing any program that uses the camera functionality.
 It is a complete sample, well documented, and covers the majority of the functionality showing the best practices.

 RosyWriter is an example that demonstrates real time frame processing and in particular how to apply filters to video content.
 This is a very common developer requirement and this example covers that functionality.